Click here for the Hazard Mitigation Plan 2021

-Introducting the Tipton County EMA Building located at 8629 Highway 51 S in Brighton, TN.
+Introducing the Tipton County EMA Building located at 8629 Highway 51 S in Brighton, TN.
 It will be used to house food, water and other items needed under the circumstance of a natural disaster.
 The EMA building will be tornado safe and provide the county with a primary emergency command room.
 It will also be used for emergency response and recovery training.
-The phone number at the new building is 901.840.3000.

 The Covington-Tipton County Emergency Management Agency was created jointly by the City of Covington and the County of Tipton in 1972 for the purpose of developing plans and procedures that would provide the most effective and efficient coordination of resources available in the mitigation of, planning and preparedness for, response to and recovery from emergencies and disasters.